-When I’m discussing wood pellet grills/smokers with people who have not used one before I get asked quite a lot of questions.
+When I’m discussing wood pellet grills/smokers with people who have not used one before, I get asked quite a lot of questions.
 One of them is ‘do pellet grills/smokers dry out meat?‘.
 Well, the answer is ‘it depends’, depending on the specific cut of meat (how fatty it is) and how the pellet grill/smoker is prepared.
 With any grill/smoker, you have the potential to dry out the meat.
 If that is a concern then using a water pan is advisable, and I’ll discuss that more below.
 However, I also want to discuss how pellet combustion compares to other smokers using electricity, charcoal and propane.
-As the type of fuel used in the grill/smoker can directly impact the amount of moisture produced.

 Grill/Smoker Fuel Type and Moisture Content

 When I’ve been asked about pellet grills/smokers drying out food, its commonly from someone who currently uses a propane grill.
 Why?

 Well, you may not know this, but during the combustion of propane, quite a lot of moisture is produced.
 Now that may sound really odd, but its true.
 But don’t just take my word for it:

 As propane grills produce quite a lot of moisture, its easier to keep the food moist during the cook.